laro/Cilia/3 Advanced/8 Misc.md

 ### [Endianness](https://en.wikipedia.org/wiki/Endianness)

+Having integers with defined  helps mainly with binary file or network message formats, that usually have certain (traditional) requirements in this regards.

+When integers are read and written in the processor’s native endianness, there is no overhead at all.
+Handling the non-native endianness merely involves shuffling bytes at read and write time, with no impact on the actual calculations.

 Big Endian (Motorola)
 - `cilia::be::Int`, `Int8`, `Int16`, `Int32`, `Int64`
 - MSB first (most significant byte first), starting with the "big end"